 1. Baggage Allowance

 The most important thing – especially with domestic airlines – is the baggage allowance.
-If you’re traveling with cabin baggage only, you’ll be fine.
+If you’re travelling with cabin baggage only, you’ll be fine.
 But if you’re a diver or simply bring a lot of luggage with you, you want to make sure you’re not paying any extra fees for your checked baggage.

-Garuda Indonesia and Batik Air include a baggage allowance of 30 kilos in a Business Class Ticket and 20 kilos in an Economy ticket.
+Garuda Indonesia and Batik Air include a baggage allowance of 30 kilos on a Business Class Ticket and 20 kilos on an Economy ticket.
 Additionally, Garuda Indonesia accepts Sports Equipment (max.
 23 kilos) free of charge.

 Sriwijaya Air allows Business Passengers to bring 25 kilos and Economy Travelers 15 kilos as their checked baggage.
-According to the latest online updates the airline allows a maximum of 10 kilos as Diving Gear.
+According to the latest online updates the airline allows a maximum of 10 kilos of Diving Gear.
 Be prepared to pay for excess baggage at the airport during Check-In – it may vary from IDR 50.000 up to IDR 150.000 per kilo.

 Since the beginning of 2019 Lion Air no longer includes free baggage allowance for their passengers.
 Any baggage exceeding standard cabin weight (7 kilos) has to be paid for.
 Prepaid baggage can be purchased online not later than 6 hours before departure.
 Additional baggage can be purchased at the airport during Check-In.